 Most medical travel insurance policies include coverage for emergency medical treatment (sometimes including dental), medical transportation, emergency medical evacuation, accidental death or dismemberment (AD&D) coverage, and repatriation to your home country in the event of your death.

-Note that many policies don’t cover pre-existing conditions, or only cover the acute onset of a problem related to a pre-existing condition.
-Be sure to read the fine print carefully to make sure you understand what their definition of pre-existing is!
+It’s important to note that many policies don’t cover pre-existing conditions.
+Others may only cover the acute onset of a problem related to a pre-existing condition.
+Be sure to read the fine print carefully and make sure you understand what their definition of pre-existing is!

-When considering how much medical coverage you need, do a little research on the cost of healthcare in the country you’re visiting.
-In most cases, I wouldn’t suggest going for less than $50,000 in coverage for emergency medical.
+When considering the amount of medical coverage you need, you should do some research on the cost of healthcare in the country you’re visiting.
+In most cases, I suggest having at least $50,000 in coverage for emergency medical.

 Trip interruption covers the costs associated with having to suddenly return home during a trip.
 Usually, only specific reasons are covered, such as a close family member falling seriously ill.

-Most travel insurance policies also cover you for costly inconveniences that can be part of the travel experience, like losing your luggage or other personal effects.
-It might not sound like a big deal, but if an airline has ever lost your luggage, you know how annoying and expensive it can be.
-If they don’t recover it for a few days, you’ll have to buy new clothes at your destination, which can eat into your travel budget.
+Most travel insurance policies also cover costly inconveniences that can be part of the travel experience, like losing your luggage or other personal effects.
+(It might not sound like a big deal, but if an airline has ever lost your luggage, you know how annoying and expensive it can be.)
+Many policies provide a stipend so you can buy new clothes, luggage and other items once you reach your destination.

 Thanks for reading and happy traveling!